 Back in 2008, Dave and Deb traded in their careers in the film industry for a lifestyle devoted to worldwide adventures.
 Since then, the husband-and-wife duo has made a living exploring the globe and capturing it all on their travel blog theplanetD.com.
-This past year, they joined Go Ahead travelers on our Scandinavia tour, where they took in the mind-blowing scenery and modern Nordic cities of Bergen, Oslo, Copenhagen, Stockholm, and Helsinki.
+They joined Go Ahead travelers on our Scandinavia tour, where they took in the mind-blowing scenery and modern Nordic cities of Bergen, Oslo, Copenhagen, Stockholm, and Helsinki.
 Here, we talk about their time on tour, plus the importance of travel and the perks of group tours for savvy travelers like themselves.

 Your blog takes you around the globe, but you’d never been to Scandinavia.
 Any big surprises?

 Deb: Bergen, Norway!
 I hadn’t really heard of it before, but there is really just so much to do there.
 The outdoors, the museums, the market, the waterfront—it was beautiful!

 Dave: For me, Stockholm.
 I didn’t really know what to expect but I didn’t think it was going to be so picturesque.
 I was impressed with the history and the beauty of the city, and the Old Town was fantastic.
 Copenhagen was another great surprise, especially Tivoli Gardens.
 When our Tour Director Derek suggested we go to Tivoli Gardens, we weren’t so sure—we’re not really amusement park people.
 But it was amazing!
 He said to go at night, and I can see why.
 It was so alive—just fantastic.